 Herpes simplex virus type 1, better known as HSV-1, is the most common form of herpes.
 It’s usually referred to as “cold sores” and it typically affects the lips, gums and other areas of the face around the mouth.

 HSV-2, on the other hand, is less prevalent but still common.
-This type of herpes usually results in herpes lesions on the genitals—the scary but far from uncommon genital herpes most people associate with the word “herpes.”
+This type of herpes usually results in herpes lesions on the genitals—the scary but far from uncommon genital herpes that many people think of when they hear the word “herpes.”

 Our HSV-1 vs. HSV-2 guide goes into far more detail about these two strains of the herpes virus, how they're similar and how they're different.

 HSV-1 is a very common virus.
-According to the World Health Organization, an estimated 3.7 billion people aged 50 or under are infected by HSV-1, which amounts to around 67% of the global population within this age group.
+According to the World Health Organization, an estimated 3.7 billion people aged 50 or under are infected by HSV-1, which amounts to around 67 percent of the global population within this age group.

 HSV-1 is a common virus in both developed and developing countries.
 Most people infected with HSV-1 acquire it during childhood or young adulthood, with the typical age of acquisition ranging from five to nine years of age in Central Europe to 25+ in Northern Europe.

-Rates of HSV-1 infection are highest in Africa, where WHO data estimates an 87% infection rate, and lowest in the Americas, where the infection rate is estimated at 40-50%.
+Rates of HSV-1 infection are highest in Africa, where WHO data estimates an 87 percent infection rate, and lowest in the Americas, where the infection rate is estimated at 40 percent to 50 percent.